canonical/snapcraft/docs/proposed-yaml.md

 We don't need the name field, it is redundant with the filename.

+### Specify name of python module

+Add an optional 'module' field with the name of the python import to use for this plugin (if not specified, is the same as the yaml name).
+But often plugins will use characters (like . or -) that can't be used in a python module name.
+So we need a way to point at a module name.

 ### Allow config of required parts

 "requires" should be a yaml subsection instead of a list of strings, so that configuration could be done.